Haashir-Azimi/Random-Password-Generator/README.md

 # Random-Password-Generator
-Creates a random password in a Tkiner GUI
+Creates a random password in a Tkinter GUI